avaneev/prvhash/README.md

 implementations, it is also working fine with the core function.
-For example, while the "minimal PRNG" described earlier has `0.90` cycles/byte performance, the "parallel" arrangement has a PRNG performance of `0.35` cycles/byte, with a possibility of further scaling using AVX-512 instructions.
-Note that the number of "parallel" elements should not be a multiple of hashword array size, otherwise PRNG stalls.
+For example, while the "minimal PRNG" described earlier has `0.90` cycles/byte performance, the "parallel" arrangement has a PRNG performance of `0.35` cycles/byte, with a possibility of further scaling using SIMD instructions.
+Note that the number of "parallel" elements should not be a multiple of hashword array length, otherwise PRNG stalls.

 ```